backdrop-contrib/webformtonode/README.md

 ## Credits:
 - Backdrop CMS Module created by Stephen Moorhouse.

-- Thank you to the following people on Zulip for assitance while creating this module, I couldn't have done it without you.
+- Thank you to the following people on Zulip for assistance while creating this module, I couldn't have done it without you.
 - * argiepiano
 - * indigoxela
 - * klonos